emmatovar27/Spectral-Line_Search_Stacked_VLA/README.md

 Extract the files in the path.

-Before running the python program we need to define two variables inside the python script.
+Before running the python program we need to define all the variables inside the python script.
-Open the **requirements.txt** and edit the band and path variables.
-Change the values of band and path for strings with the band of your observations and the path where you store your calibrate data.

-* band = ' '
-* path = ' '

-Example:

-* band='K_band/'
-* path='/data/esanchez/Rosero_2016_all_data/TAR/'

-The path is the folder that contains your *.ms* observations.
+Open the **parameters.txt** and edit each individual variable.

+The variables are separetate in the following sections:

+ Path:
+source_path = Referencere path of where the *ms* files are storage.

+ Visibilities

+ vis

+File export

+Frequency

+Image generation

 # Execution

 The next step will be run the main script from casa interface using the command

 ```
 execfile('main_script.py')
 ```
-## Source Selection

-The Script will ask for which sources or source do you want to run through.
-You have to enter the name of the source.

-## Fields Selection

-If the source has more than one field you can selected base on the number of the field.

-## Frequency Selection

-### If you have multiples files in the **Species** folder:

-You must selected the file with the frequencies of interested.
-You must type name of the file.

 ### Imaging generation